 Contributory negligence statutes in North Carolina make it more difficult to win a personal injury case in some situations.
 The basic idea of contributory negligence is that if the victim was even partially responsible for their own injuries, you will not receive any damages.
 So if you were hurt while driving recklessly on a golf cart, then sue the golf course owner for failing to maintain the golf course correctly, you will not receive anything if the plaintiff’s attorney can prove contributory negligence – even if the state of the course contributed to your accident.

 What Does It Take to Prove Liability in a Premises Liability Claim?

 There are four burdens of proof in a premises liability case.
 Your attorney will need to provide evidence to support the following claims:

 If you or a loved one have been injured on someone else’s property, it’s a good idea to seek advice from an experienced personal injury attorney.
-Auger and Auger’s team of experienced personal injury attorneys handle serious premises liability injury cases and have a lot of experience in dealing with contributory negligence.
+Our attorneys at Auger & Auger Accident and Injury Lawyers handle serious premises liability injury cases and have a lot of experience in dealing with contributory negligence.
 They will be able to advise you on who might be responsible, and if you have enough evidence to be successful with a claim.
 Give them a call for a free case evaluation today!